Bauzi

 - Preservation Efforts

-- Preservation efforts focus on documenting language and traditions, promoting cultural education, and advocating for indigenous rights.
+- Efforts focus on cultural education, language preservation, and advocacy for indigenous rights.